Port

 A vibrant social tapestry and a rich cultural history are alive and well in Southeast Iceland.
 This is your chance to learn about contemporary society and culture, as well as a bit of history, geology, glaciology and the country's abundant birdlife.

 Höfn itself, your destination, is a thriving, picturesque fishing village surrounded by glaciers, beautiful mountains and the ocean.
-Take in the exhibition at the Information Center in Gamlabúð, operated by Vatnajökull National Park and the Hornafjörður Maritime Museum.

 Notes: